-Since last autumn finally exists a hiking trail between the „Jocherer Alm“ and the „Runggerer Alm“ in Lazfons.
-On the left between the „Klausner Hütte“ and the „Runggerer Alm“ the hiking path goes through a pine forest belowe the „Lazfonser Kreuz“ to the „Jocherer Alm“.
+Since last autumn finally exists a hiking trail between the „Jocherer Alm“ and the „Runggerer Alm“ in Latzfons.
+On the left between the „Klausner Hütte“ and the „Runggerer Alm“ the hiking path goes through a pine forest belowe the „Latzfonser Kreuz“ to the „Jocherer Alm“.
 The trail ends off after „Gomp“.
-Walking along the „Jagersteig“ you go past little rivers and could have break on bench seats.
+Walking along the „Jagersteig“ you go past little rivers and can enjoy the view during a break on a bench.
 The walkingtime is about 1 hour 30 min.
 To respect the animals the path is open only for hikers and not for motocicles, bikecicles or strollers.
 In wintertime the path is closed for avalanche danger.

 Village life - genuine and rich in tradition